 Sharpen the Saw

-It’s all about balance.
+A happy family life is all about balance.
 To be at our best, we need a good balance of physical, social, spiritual and mental activities.
 We should do a little of each, every day.
 Family traditions can reinforce this balance.

 Here’s your homework: read The 7 Habits of Highly Effective Families.
 Buy it or check it out from the library or whatever, just read it.